MihirMore/100daysofcode-Python/log.md

 ### Day - 48

-**THoughts** : Today learnt about a more advanced scraper called selenium where you can fetch data and also type and click on websites.
+**Thoughts** : Today learnt about a more advanced scraper called selenium where you can fetch data and also type and click on websites.
 Developed a project where you can play cookie [clicker game](https://orteil.dashnet.org/experiments/cookie/) where it automatically clicks for you and buys items from the store.
 At the end, it shows the cookie per second.

+### Day - 49